GandhiCloudLab/ibm-watson-aiops/07-topology-fileobserver/readme.md

-#  Topology File Observer
+#  Topology File Observer Job

-This document explains about how the topology file observer can be created and used.
+This document explains about how topology file observer job can be created and used in Watson AIOPs.

+Using the File Observer functionality, you can write your data to a file in a specific format, upload this data to the topology service, and then visualize this data as a topology view.

+The article is based on the the following

+RedHat OpenShift 4.8 on IBM Cloud (ROKS)
+Watson AIOps 3.4.0

 ## 1. Login into OCP Cluster